DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-17 Journal Entry Notes.md

 - Unhighlighted, non-bolded text
 - Shouldn't draw too much attention so players who aren't interested in lore don't feel like they need to read it.

+#### Plot-Relevant Text
+For some journal entries, a further explanation of systems, mechanics, or plot points may be necessary.
+This should also be bolded to draw attention to it.

+If this is included, it would be a replacement for the flavor text.

 #### The Research
 This ties back to the [Lore Reasoning for Spawning Journal Tables](<#Lore Reasoning for Spawning Journal Tables>).
-These are the current spell(s) the archmage was working on when he wrote the journal entry and the conditions he was working under.
+These are the current spell(s) the Archmage was working on when he wrote the journal entry and the conditions he was working under.

 This should be clearly stated and bolded so it is very obvious to the player what they need to do.

-#### Plot-Relevant Text
-For some journal entries, a further explanation of systems, mechanics, or plot points may be necessary.
-This should also be bolded to draw attention to it.

-If this is includ

 ### Outside Dialogue